jolocom/jolocom-lib/docs/interactionFlows.rst

 There are a few way to accomplish the last step, currently the service simply issues a ``CredentialResponse`` JWT containing the credentials.
 We intend to use `Verifiable Presentations <https://w3c.github.io/vc-data-model/#presentations-0>`_ for this step once the specification matures.

-An example implementation for an issuance service can be found `here <https://github.com/jolocom/generic-backend>`_.

-What next?
-###########

-Some additional bits of high level documentation related to the supported interaction flows are available `here <https://jolocom.slite.com/api/s/note/KwPQEd2dvZkBE4C6MfZoQR/Interaction-Tokens>`_

-With the reasoning behind the credential request and response flows unpacked, it's time to put it all to the test!
-Head to the next section to learn how to set up your own service for interacting with Jolocom identities.
+For an example of a demo service which can undergo credential issuance flows (as well as other interaction flows supported by the Jolocom SmartWallet), refer to the `Jolocom Demo interaction service <https://github.com/jolocom/interactions-demo>`_.

+.. note:: These interaction flows are also exposed through the Jolocom SDK, as described in the `corresponding SDK documentation section <https://github.com/jolocom/jolocom-sdk/blob/main/docs/guides/interaction_flows.md>`_